zyyzyykk/kkTerminal/doc/en_US/README.md

 ### 💡 Function Description

-1.kkTerminal is a web-based SSH remote connection tool for servers.
+1.kkTerminal is a terminal for Web SSH connection.
 Click on the terminal icon in the upper left corner and select the connection settings to establish an SSH connection

 2.Support the use of `iframe` tags in web pages for quick integration into third-party websites